Nuclear Magnetic Resonance (NMR)

 Ligand-observed 1H Nuclear Magnetic Resonance

 1H NMR is a powerful Biophysical Technique allowing tag-free identification of weak affinity interactions (low μM – mM) between a target and ligand, thus serving as an excellent platform for Fragment Screening.
 By careful selection, multiple fragments can be included in a single sample, increasing throughput and reducing target material consumption.
 1H NMR has the added advantage of placing no upper limit on the target protein molecular weight, meaning it can be used to study of a variety of protein target classes.

-Protein-observed NMR can be used to identify small molecule binding to a target surface and can also be used to derive binding affinities for the target-ligand interactions.
+Protein-observed nuclear magnetic resources can be used to identify small molecule binding to a target surface and can also be used to derive binding affinities for the target-ligand interactions.
 Sygnature utilises this technique to generate key information to advance SAR understanding during the Hit-to-Lead and Lead Optimisation stages.